garden-io/garden/docs/reference/config.md

 [environments](#environments) > production

-Set environment as production.
+Flag the environment as a production environment.

-Setting this flag to `true` will activate the protection on the `deploy`, `test`, `task`, `build`, `call`, `init` and `dev` commands.
+Setting this flag to `true` will activate the protection on the `deploy`, `test`, `task`, `build`, `init` and `dev` commands.
 A protected command will ask for a user confirmation every time is run agains an environment marked as production.
 Run the command with the "--yes" flag to skip the check (e.g. when running Garden in CI).

-Note: This flag will affect how certain providers behave.
+This flag is also passed on to every provider, and may affect how certain providers behave.
 For more details please check the documentation for the providers in use.

 | Type      | Required | Default |
 | --------- | -------- | ------- |